Waheen Market fire: United Kingdom

 United Kingdom Prime Minister Boris Johnson addressed the fire and voiced his sympathy in a message on Twitter, saying also that the "UK will do what we can to support Somaliland's rebuilding effort".
 UK Foreign Secretary Liz Truss also offered her condolences on Twitter, also saying that the "UK is working with the authorities and international partners to seek to provide support".
 The main Somaliland-UK GoFundMe raised more than £10,800.
 Communities, particularly in Wales, also came together to raise more than £5,500 in donations on GoFundMe.
 Another event in Sheffield raised money by holding a Iftar dinner with local councillors, MPs, and Somaliland community members on 3 May.
 Their GoFundMe raised just over £900.

 United States

 On the morning of 2 April, United States Ambassador to Somalia Larry Andre spoke with President Abdi on the phone, saying he was "relieved no one was seriously hurt".
 The United States House Committee on Foreign Affairs also offered their condolences to Somaliland, wishing "those injured [a quick] recover[y]".
 On 5 April, The Somali community in Minneapolis and 40 organizers came together to raise awareness and launch fundraisers including a GoFundMe for the people affected by the fire, according to organizer Abdirahman Kahin.
-The GoFundMe raised more than USD $16,700.
+The GoFundMe raised more than USD16,700.